 Health Benefits of Tuna and Salmon

-What has nutritionists and scientists really excited about tuna and salmon is the high amounts of omega-3 fatty acids they contain.
+What has nutritionists and scientists really excited about tuna and salmon is the omega-3 fatty acids they contain.
 Omega-3s have lately been associated with all kinds of health benefits from warding off depression and cognitive decline to reducing inflammation and the risk of heart disease.
 The evidence is so good that the American Heart Association recommends we eat fish rich in omega-3 fatty acids -- like tuna and salmon -- twice a week.

 Getting Your Two-a-Week Fish

 Making fresh fish at home is a snap, and it's easy to appeal to any palate.
 Fresh salmon is especially good for picky eaters because of its mild flavor and sumptuous texture.